ON TAKING THE FIRST STEP TOWARD UNDERSTANDING YOUR RELATIONSHIP WITH MONEY.

 RISK TAKER SIDE:

 Big picture person: Risk Takers aren’t hung up on the details of a plan, but more so the “how” of an idea.
-Once they get a lead on something, they move fast to close.
+Once they get a lead on something, they move fast to close on the deal.

 Love finding the next adventure: No idea is too far out there; no risk is too big.
 Their sense of adventure takes over and they want in.